Indiana State Police seeking new recruits for next academy

 INDIANAPOLIS (WISH) — Indiana State Police is making an aggressive pitch for new recruits to enter its next academy.

-Candidates don’t need any experience and need to apply by March 27th, in order to enroll in the agencies 6 month academy in Plainfield.
+Candidates don’t need any experience and need to apply by Sunday in order to enroll in the agency’s 6-month academy in Plainfield.

-“Which consists of physical abilities testing, an oral interview, a written examination, polygraph testing, and a detailed background investigation.”
+“[The academy] consists of physical abilities testing, an oral interview, a written examination, polygraph testing and a detailed background investigation,” Thayer said.

-ISP is also offering a “Lateral” academy for recruits with at least 3 years law enforcement experience.
+ISP is also offering a Lateral Recruit Academy for recruits with at least three years of law enforcement experience.

 The Department of Natural Resources is hiring conservation officers, and the Marion County Sheriff’s Office needs jail deputies.